giftig/docs.scala-lang/_style/declarations.md

 You should specify a return type for all public members.
 Consider it documentation checked by the compiler.
 It also helps in preserving binary compatibility in the face of changing type inference (changes to the method implementation may propagate to the return type if it is inferred).

 Local methods or private methods may omit their return type:

     private def foo(x: Int = 6, y: Int = 7) = x + y

+### Avoid left gutter

+When breaking statements such as function declarations onto multiple lines, wrap at the brackets and line up arguments indented one level, rather than starting on the same line as the brackets and forcing subsequent lines to line up from there, i.e.

+    def myMethodHasQuiteALongNameAndSeveralArguments(
+      argument1: String,
+      argument2: String,
+      argument3: String
+    )

+    def andHereIsACurriedFunction(
+      argument1: String,
+      argument2: String
+    )(implicit ec: ExecutionContext, potato: Potato)

+    // Where both argument sets would be too long
+    // for one line individually
+    def andACurriedFunctionWithLoadsOfArguments(
+      argument1: String,
+      argument2: String,
+      argument3: String
+    )(
+      implicit ec: ExecutionContext,
+      cfg: SomeConfigStuff,
+      corrId: CorrelationId,
+      otherStuff: OtherStuff
+    )

+Do **not** wrap them like this:

+    // wrong!
+    def myMethodHasQuiteALongNameAndSeveralArguments(argument1: String,
+                                                     argument2: String,
+                                                     argument3: String)

+    def andHereIsACurriedFunction(arg1: String, arg2: String, arg3: String)
+                                 (implicit ec: ExecutionContext, potato: Potato)

 #### Procedure Syntax